PratikshaPandaPKP/Machine-Learning-Syllabus/README.md

-Overview
+**Overview:**

-This collection of PowerPoint presentations covers the full syllabus for the Machine Learning course for MSc students.
+This collection of PowerPoint presentations covers the full syllabus for the Machine Learning course for MSc students (SIES College of Commerce and Economics).
 The course is divided into five units, each focusing on different aspects of machine learning, from foundational concepts to advanced models and techniques.
-The presentations are designed to guide you through both the theory and practical applications of machine learning.

-Unit Breakdown
+**Unit Breakdown:**

-Unit 1: Introduction to Machine Learning
+**Unit 1: Introduction to Machine Learning**
 This unit introduces the core concepts and structure of machine learning.

-Topics include:
+**Topics include:**

 Definitions and examples of machine learning problems Learning vs. designing, training vs. testing